-Internships span the academic year and begin in late summer/early fall.
+Internships span the academic year and begin in the fall.
 Click here to learn more about projects and initiatives completed through the Diversity Scholar Internship Program.

 HOW TO APPLY

-Applications for Diversity Scholar Internships are accepted each year.
+Applications for Diversity Scholar Internships are accepted each spring.
 Applications will be available through the University of Kentucky online employment portal, where students will be asked to:

 - Submit their resume.

 - Submit a short personal essay (500 words) in which applicants should describe their interest in promoting diversity in academic libraries; their actions and commitment to ideas of equity, diversity and inclusivity; and their ability to work in the UK Libraries setting.

 - Solicit a recommendation letter from a nonrelative who is acquainted with the applicant's skills, abilities, aptitude, diversity-related activities and commitment.

 Recommendation letters and additional questions about UK Libraries Diversity Scholar Internships can be directed to Jen Martin at email@example.com.